Harmonious Group Choreography with Trajectory-Controllable Diffusion: Abstract

 \section{Abstract}

-Creating group choreography from music has gained attention in cultural entertainment and virtual reality, aiming to coordinate visually cohesive and diverse group movements.
-Despite increasing interest, recent works face challenges in achieving aesthetically appealing choreography, primarily for two key issues: \textbf{multi-dancer collision} and \textbf{single-dancer foot slide}.
-To address these issues, we propose a Trajectory-Controllable Diffusion (TCDiff), a novel approach that harnesses non-overlapping trajectories to facilitate coherent dance movements.
-Specifically, to tackle dancer collisions, we introduce a Dance-Beat Navigator capable of generating trajectories for multiple dancers based on the music, complemented by a Distance-Consistency loss to maintain appropriate spacing among trajectories within a reasonable threshold.
-To mitigate foot sliding, we present a Footwork Adaptor that utilizes trajectory displacement from adjacent frames to enable flexible footwork, coupled with a Relative Forward-Kinematic loss to adjust the positioning of individual dancers' root nodes and joints.
-Extensive experiments demonstrate that our method achieves state-of-the-art results.
-Project page is available at \url{https://wanluzhu.github.io/TCDiffusion/}.
+Creating group choreography from music is crucial in cultural entertainment and virtual reality, with a focus on generating harmonious movements.
+Despite growing interest, recent approaches often struggle with two major challenges: \textit{\textbf{multi-dancer collisions}} and \textit{\textbf{single-dancer foot sliding}}.
+To address these challenges, we propose a Trajectory-Controllable Diffusion (TCDiff) framework, which leverages non-overlapping trajectories to ensure coherent and aesthetically pleasing dance movements.
+To mitigate collisions, we introduce a Dance-Trajectory Navigator that generates collision-free trajectories for multiple dancers, utilizing a distance-consistency loss to maintain optimal spacing.
+Furthermore, to reduce foot sliding, we present a footwork adaptor that adjusts trajectory displacement between frames, supported by a relative forward-kinematic loss to further reinforce the correlation between movements and trajectories.
+Experiments demonstrate our method's superiority.